sanjaykmohanty/Module8-Challenge-Independent-Funding/README.md

 # Module8-Challenge-Independent-Funding

+## Overvirw
+This project is an extension of the crowdfunding ETL project.
+The purpose of this project is to perform an ETL process on the backers dataset and a data analysis by using SQL queries.
+Backer’s contact information is extracted and transformed from a CSV file and added as a new table to crowdfunding_db database.
+Finally, a data analysis is done on the crowdfunding_db database by using SQL queries.

+## Resources
+Software: Python 3.9.12, Jupyter Notebook 6.4.12, pgAdmin 4 6.12

+## Results
-## Deliverable 1: Extract Data using Python dictionary methods
+### Extract Data using Python dictionary methods
 ![image](https://user-images.githubusercontent.com/31812730/196046594-f856a75f-af97-40c4-b691-397b2ca6295c.png)

-## Deliverable 2: Transform and Clean Data
+### Transform and Clean Data
 ![image](https://user-images.githubusercontent.com/31812730/196046331-f3a8be90-835e-4f92-ad6d-cbb5fae10d9c.png)

-## Deliverable 3: Create an ERD and a Table Schema and Load the Data
+### Create an ERD and a Table Schema and Load the Data
 ![image](https://user-images.githubusercontent.com/31812730/196045941-d6916745-7d1f-423d-9670-cad8533d3cae.png)

-## Deliverable 4: SQL Analysis
+### SQL Analysis

     SELECT * FROM backers
     LIMIT(10);